polyseam/cndi/docs/cloud-setup/external-dns/route53.md

         AWS_SECRET_ACCESS_KEY: $cndi_on_ow.seal_secret_from_env_var(AWS_SECRET_ACCESS_KEY)
 ```

-Alternatively if you want to use a different IAM user, or if your cluster is
-hosted elsewhere, you can create a new IAM user with the necessary permissions
-to edit your Route53 zone records.
-The implementation is the same, all that
-changes is the IAM user credentials you "Seal" in your cluster with CNDI's
-Sealed Secrets feature.

 ## Getting Dedicated External DNS Credentials

 ## for AWS Route53

+Alternatively if you want to use a different IAM user, or if your cluster is
+hosted on a cloud other than AWS, you can create a new IAM user with the
+necessary permissions to edit your Route53 zone records.

+The implementation is the same, all that changes is the IAM user credentials you
+"Seal" in your cluster with CNDI's Sealed Secrets feature.

 If you want to create a new IAM user for External-DNS, you can follow these
 steps: